Ashleigh Johnson: Activism

-As the only Black player and the only person from the East Coast, Johnson described that initially it was a tough transition to play on the Olympic team.
+As the only Black player and the only person from the East Coast, Johnson described playing on the Olympic team as a difficult transition.
 She has said,I didn't really have a dream to be here because I just didn't see a pathway to be here.
 I didn't see, like, anyone who looked like me here, anyone with my background here, and it just seemed like a world away.Her coach encouraged her to embrace her role model status:...it really took me understanding the bigger context of not only our sport, but access to aquatics, the historical exclusion of people of color from aquatics spaces, and it took all of that to start writing a new history, start writing a new story, start opening up that pathway for the people who will follow me - the girls and boys who look like me - to gain that confidence that maybe I didn't have, that dream that I didn't have because I didn't see a lot of people who looked like me in this space.Her teammates encourage that role as well.
 Johnson has encouraged younger athletes saying: "We belong in the pool."
 She has added:A lesson that I wish I had heard when I was young was that your difference is the thing that's going to add to the team.
 It's going to set you apart, and it's going to make your team better.
 Like, I play this game differently.
 I look differently than most people in my sport.
 I tell a lot of kids who, like, tell me that they don't feel like they fit into their team - and I'm like, you keep being you.
 Your difference makes you great.
-Your uniqueness is an add, and it takes all types.In the 2024 Olympics, she has joined with the team's "hype man," rapper Flavor Flav to raise the visibility of water polo in the Black community especially.
+Your uniqueness is an add, and it takes all types.In the 2024 Olympics, she has joined with the team's "hype man," rapper Flavor Flav to raise the visibility of water polo particularly in the Black community.
 Johnson said, I don't think people of color have had adequate access to aquatic spaces, and you can see it in the way our sport looks, see it in the way swimming looks.
 It's not representative of the U.S. in terms of diversity.
 One of the biggest barriers for people of color in water spaces, not just water polo, is the story that they don't belong here.
 So talking about it and saying you do, seeing a man who's a rapper, who's not even part of this space get so passionate and invested in a team like ours, I think is life changing...I think that's one of those things that breaks down a barrier.
 Johnson has observed that in the Black community football is a unifying sport because everyone loves it, has someone they love in the sport and feels like they belong such that it feels like "family."
 She added, "That's what I want water polo to feel like for people of color."